Vilder50/SharpCraft/README.md

 MyFunction.Entity.Teleport(new Selector(ID.Selector.p, "test") { Distance = new MCRange(null, 4) }, new Coords(1, 3, 5, true, true, false));
 MyFunction.Entity.Add(new LocalCoords(0, 0, 5), new Entities.Creeper() { ExplosionRadius = 10, PersistenceRequired = true });
 ```
 The SharpCraft syntax is a little longer than the Minecraft Syntax.
-And that is a little bit of a problem, but with a good IDE autocompletion is a thing which helps a lot.
-Also tried to make the syntax shorter in some places eg: strings can implicit be converted into tags (Happens in the tp command).
+And that is a little bit of a problem, but with a good IDE you can use auto completion which helps a lot.
+Also tried to make the syntax shorter in some places eg: strings can implicit be converted into tags (Happens in the example tp command).
 But why use SharpCraft if things takes a little longer to type sometimes?
 Well because you can mix it with C# to generate things like this:
 ```c#
 //SharpCraft is used for generating